Switching Energy Supplier? Remember The Price Protection Rules

 It was found in March 2021 more than one million UK households weren’t given this price protection by their energy supplier.
 Ofgem announced customers would be refunded back £10million by 18 energy suppliers who made the mistake.
 Among the 18 suppliers, all the ‘Big Six’ were involved.

-Is price protection the same as the energy price cap?
+Is price protection same as the energy price cap?

 No, they are different.
 The energy price cap makes sure you pay a fairer price for your energy throughout the supply period rather than just when changing tariff or supplier.
 It limits how much suppliers can charge you per unit of energy and is based on the calculated costs suppliers need to spend to bring energy to your home.